yveshoyos/quizzy/README.md

 8. make master button disabled if no answers
 9. timeout music play.
 10. does not go to next music if points are <=
+11. Sound on buzz for answer
+12. Wrong buzz answer sound

 DONE
 ----